vernjan/tech-notes/notes/cpp/pointers-refs.md

         - can be used to pass expressions
 - **rvalue reference** - `T&& t`
     - right value = "not an lvalue" - temporary value, no name, no memory address/storage
-        - the goal of rvalues is to enable move semantics and perfect forwarding
+        - the goal of rvalues is to enable move semantics - rvalue marks _disposable_ objects (the caller doesn't care about the destiny of the object)
         - literal - `5`
         - expression like - `5 + 1`
         - temporary object - `Foo()`